 The strategy supports the expansion of the hamlet of Conrich as an attractive residential community with a Community Core as a focal point that helps to provide a distinct community identity.
-Key components include:
+There are a number of options for the location of a community core and hamlet residential development areas.
+The final land use plan for the hamlet will be developed as a separate process and amended into this plan.
+The study area for the hamlet is referred to as a future policy area and is shown on Map 5.
+Key components to establish community identity include: